jpoindexter/ReasonOps/docs/security/tokens.md

 - Tokens can be marked as `revoked = true`
 - Any request with a revoked token returns HTTP `403`
 - Revoked tokens should be rotated every 30–90 days
+- Rotation must be traceable and logged with reviewer identity and previous token fingerprint
+- Key rotation enforced via Supabase Function trigger (audit_tokens_rotation)
 - Revocation logs should be kept under `logs/tokens.log`

 ---

 ## 🔒 Supabase RLS Integration

-- Each token is mapped to a `reviewerId`
-- All scoring and judgment queries must resolve the token scope and identity
-- RLS policies validate:
+- RLS policy enforces:
-  - Token hash exists and is active
+  - Token exists and matches `SHA256(token)`
+  - Token is active, unexpired, and not revoked
-  - Reviewer is authorized for the current `taskId`
+  - Scope includes current operation
+  - `reviewerId` has permission for associated task
+  - Query context captures `jwt.claims.token_id` for downstream audit trace

 ---